piersholt/wilhelm-docs/ike/region.md

 Aux.
 Timer 1|✅|||
 Aux.
 Timer 2|✅|||

 When a unit/format is selected, the GT will set the bits for _all_ applicable fields.
-However, it's possible to set the desired format/unit for individual properties if desired.
+However, it's possible to set the desired format/unit for individual properties via manually generated commands.

 **Note on _Date_**
 This is a meta setting; selecting *12h* will default to *mm.dd*.
 Similarly, selecting *dd/mm* will default to *24h*.